return42/sphkerneldoc/linux_src_doc/arch/x86/include/asm/x86_init_h.rst

     override legacy features.
 Use of this callback is highly discouraged.
-You should only need this if your hardware platform requires further custom fine tuning far beyong what may be possible in \ :c:func:`x86_early_init_platform_quirks`\  by
+You should only need this if your hardware platform requires further custom fine tuning far beyond what may be possible in \ :c:func:`x86_early_init_platform_quirks`\  by
     only using the current x86_hardware_subarch
     semantics.